djnnvx/mazepa/README.md

 sudo apt install -y upx && sh compile_logger.sh
 ```

-To launch the keylogger, you will need access to the target machine,
+To launch the keylogger, you will need admin access to the target machine,
 and from there, start the program.
 You will have to pass the listener's IP like so:

 ```sh